marco-rosner/code-challenges/Annotations/Javascript.md

 div -> block component
 span -> inline element

+display: none -> removes the element from the layout entirely
+visibility: hidden -> preserves the element space in the layout

 functions -> context (this), args argument and ES5
 arrow functions -> Annonymous function and ES6